 Menu

-When we look at the swirl of peoples, cultures, and languages that made up mainland Europe at the time of Pope Gregory the Great, we can pick out names that we recognize either plainly or vaguely, the progenitors of many of the European nation-states of today: the Angles, the Saxons, the Serbs, the Huns, the Bulgars, the Magyars, the Celts, the Poles.
-Christianity tended to find fertile ground among these peoples.
-In places where most lives still tended to be nasty and short, where might often seemed the only right, the Christian promise of a better world waiting after this one, combined with the temporal charity and justice it embraced when it was at its best, was a heady brew indeed.
+When we look at the swirl of peoples, cultures, and languages that made up mainland Europe north of the Mediterranean Basin at the time of Pope Gregory the Great, we can pick out names that we recognize either plainly or vaguely, the progenitors of many of the European nation-states of today: the Angles, the Saxons, the Serbs, the Huns, the Bulgars, the Magyars, the Celts, the Poles.
+Christianity found fertile ground among these peoples.
+In places where most lives still tended to be nasty and short, where might often seemed the only right, the Christian promise of a better world waiting after this one was heady indeed.
 Christianity didn’t spread because it was forced upon the peoples of Europe, although this was attempted from time to time; it spread because it gave them consolation and hope, made them feel that there was meaning amidst the chaos of their lives.
-An eighth-century monk named Bede, who wrote a history of early Christianity in the British Isles, tells how a counselor to the king of Northumbria convinced his liege to convert from paganism to the new religion:

 The Franks are emblematic of the febrile times in which they lived, when Europe was still very much in the process of sorting itself out; although they would later lend their name to the nation of France, the language they spoke had more in common with modern German.
-Then, too, they had a reputation for being fierce and enthusiastic fighters, like such other Germanic tribes as the Visigoths, the Vandals, and the Ostrogoths.
-The Franks, however, were destined to become known as the powerful friends of Rome rather than its despoilers, presaging the nation of France’s own long and tight relationship with Catholicism, a bond arguably stronger over the full course of history than that of any other land outside of Italy.
+Like such other Germanic tribes as the Visigoths, the Vandals, and the Ostrogoths, the Franks had a hard-won reputation for being fierce and enthusiastic fighters.
+Yet they were destined to become known as the powerful friends of Rome rather than its despoilers.

 The nascent Frankish Empire in 481.
 (Anonymous)

-The reason for this state of affairs reaches back to Clovis I, who became at the turn of the sixth century the first king to unite all of the Franks under his rule.
+The origin story for this state of affairs reaches back well before the time of Pope Gregory, to the turn of the sixth century.
+At that time, a Frankish warlord named Clovis became the first man to unite all of his people under his rule.
 He is still known to all French schoolchildren as the founding father of their nation.
-(Transcribed into French from the original Frankish with a Latin stop in between the two, Clovis’s name winds up as “Louis,” the name of no less than eighteen later French monarchs.)
-At the prompting of his queen, who was already a Christian, this Clovis converted from paganism to that faith.
-And importantly, the Christianity he chose was not the Arian stripe popular at the time among many of the people around him, but rather Catholicism.
+(Transcribed into French from the original Frankish with a Latin stop in between the two, Clovis’s name winds up as “Louis,” the name of no fewer than eighteen later French monarchs.)
+At the prompting of his queen, who was already a Christian, Clovis converted from paganism to that faith.
+And importantly, the Christianity he chose was not the Arian stripe but rather the orthodox version of the faith.

-He became the tip of the Catholic spear in the struggle against Arianism by conquering a large swath of territory from his base around Paris, expanding eastward as far as the Rhineland of Germany and southward almost as far as modern France’s border with Spain.
+He went on to conquer a large swath of territory from his base around Paris, expanding eastward as far as the Rhineland of Germany and southward almost as far as modern France’s border with Spain.
 Like the Roman Emperor Constantine before him, Clovis credited his many battlefield victories to the direct intervention of Jesus Christ in support of his side.
-The kingdom of Francia which he left behind after his death in 511 ebbed and flowed and split in two for a while on at least one occasion, but never wavered in its staunch Catholicism.
+The kingdom of Francia which he left behind after his death in 511 ebbed and flowed and split in two for a while on at least one occasion, but never wavered in its staunch commitment to orthodox Christianity.

 The Frankish empire in 507.
 (Anonymous)

-Gregory was no mindless zealot; he could also be pragmatic and diplomatic when the situation called for it.
-Like Pope Leo before him, he saved Rome itself from being sacked at least once, by negotiating an accord with an Arian people called the Lombards who had become the latest Germanic tribe to take over the northern half of Italy, but now agreed to leave the city of Rome mostly alone.
+Gregory was no mindless zealot; he could be pragmatic and diplomatic when the situation called for it.
+Like Pope Leo before him, he saved Rome itself from being sacked at least once, by negotiating an accord with an Arian people called the Lombards who threatened it.
 Gregory’s well-publicized charity and selflessness — he continued to live in Rome as he had in the monastery, dressing in coarse robes, eating only the most basic foods around the same crude table as his ostensible servants — caused him to be seen as a living saint even by those who did not consider themselves orthodox Christians, aiding the missionary cause immensely.
 The Arians had no comparable figure, and they paid the price for it.
-Even among the Lombards, for example, more and more people began to convert to Gregory’s version of the faith.

-Once it got serious about evangelizing on the mainland, the Catholic Church found it had a second huge advantages over Arianism: the very fact that it was based in Rome.
+Once it got serious about evangelizing on the mainland, the Roman Church found it had a second huge advantage over Arianism: the very fact that it was based in Rome.
+Much of the Church’s appeal stemmed from its overt Roman-ness: its orderly, ritualistic pomp and circumstance, and the language of Latin that it still clung to doggedly, even as that tongue was fast falling out of daily usage everywhere else, being supplanted by other, purportedly cruder languages, more symbols of a fallen age.
 “Everyone wanted to be Roman,” writes Diarmond MacCulloch.
-“The memory of the empire stood for wealth, wine, central heating, and filing systems, and its two languages, Latin and Greek, [that] could link Armagh to Alexandria.”
-Much of the Catholic Church’s appeal in contrast to other stands of Christianity stemmed from its Roman-ness: its orderly, ritualistic pomp and circumstance, and not least the language of Latin that it still clung to doggedly, even as that tongue was fast falling out of daily usage everywhere else, being supplanted by other, purportedly cruder languages, more symbols of a fallen age.
+“The memory of the empire stood for wealth, wine, central heating, and filing systems.”
 A religion that promised its adherents a glorious future eternal life became inextricably associated with nostalgic reminiscences of a better world that had already passed away — this despite the fact that it had been a Roman governor who had crucified Jesus, a Roman emperor who had martyred Saint Peter, and a Roman Empire that had, according to Church accounts, relentlessly persecuted and slaughtered Christians for the first 250 years and more of their religion’s existence.
 If history teaches us anything, it is that humanity has enormous capacity for cognitive dissonance.

-As I just mentioned, the Christian lands on the southern shores of the Mediterranean, both Arian and orthodox, were now starting to fall one by one to the missionary and martial zeal of the brand new religion of Islam.
-The Byzantine Empire was hard-pressed; in 636, Muslim Arabs wrested away from it Palestine and its capital of Jerusalem, respectively the homeland of Jesus Christ and the city where he had been crucified.
-Ditto in 642 Egypt and with it Alexandria, the very city where Christianity had been molded into a coherent religion.
-By the early eighth century, the Muslim caliphates seemed like a well-nigh unstoppable force of nature, having taken over even Europe’s Iberian Peninsula, the location of modern Spain and Portugal.
+By that time, Christianity as a whole was waking up to an external danger that was far more daunting than any of its internecine squabbles.
+The Christian lands on the southern shores of the Mediterranean were starting to fall one by one to the missionary and martial zeal of Islam, a new monotheistic religion that borrowed much from Christianity but also embraced the teachings of Mohammad, a more recent prophet than Jesus Christ.
+The Byzantine Empire was hard-pressed; in 636, Muslim Arabs wrested away from it Palestine and its capital of Jerusalem, respectively the homeland of Jesus and the city where he had been crucified.
+Egypt fell in 642, and with it went Alexandria, the very city where Christianity had been molded into a coherent religion.
+By the early eighth century, the Muslim caliphates seemed like an unstoppable force of nature, having taken over even Europe’s Iberian Peninsula.

 Their next logical target was obvious: in 732, a Muslim army struck northward toward the heart of Western Europe.
-There it met a Frankish army, in a clash that would go down in history as the Battle of Tours.
-True to their reputation for martial prowess, the Franks threw back the Arabs, providing a novel experience to a people who had known little but victory on the battlefield since before the death of their Prophet Mohammad 100 years earlier.
-Edward Gibbon writes that, absent the Franks, “the Arabian fleet might have sailed without a naval combat into the mouth of the Thames.
-Perhaps the interpretation of the Koran would now be taught in the schools of Oxford, and her pulpits might demonstrate to a circumcised people the sanctity and truth of the revelation of Mahomet [Mohammad].”
-As it was, the period of terrifyingly swift Muslim expansion ended.
-The borders between the Christian and Muslim spheres were set — borders that have largely held firm across Eurasia to this day, with movement happening only at the margins (as in the cases of the eventual Christian reconquest of the Iberian Peninsula and the Muslim takeover of Constantinople).
+There it met a Frankish army, in a clash that has gone down in history as the Battle of Tours.
+True to their reputation for martial prowess, the Franks threw back the Muslims, providing a novel experience for a religion that had known little but victory on the battlefield to date.
+With the Battle of Tours, the period of terrifyingly swift Muslim expansion ended, the two faiths settling into an uneasy stalemate that would persist for centuries.
+Christians were thus free to fight among themselves again.

-In 751, an ambitious Frankish general named Pepin packed his current king off to live in a monastery and took over the kingdom of Francia himself.
-Needing to justify his actions, he turned to God — or rather to God’s self-proclaimed holy representative here on earth.
+In 751, an ambitious Frankish general named Pepin packed his king off to live in a monastery and took over the kingdom of Francia himself.
+Needing to justify his actions, he turned to God — or rather to God’s self-proclaimed holy representative here on Earth.
 He wrote a letter to the current Pope Zachary in Rome, making his case for the necessity of his rebellion and asking for the Church’s sanction.
 The pope granted it: “He decreed that Pepin should be made king,” as the official record says.
-The significance of this direct intervention in the political affairs of a budding European nation can hardly be overstated, even if it was explicitly invited by a self-serving would-be king.
-“The stage was set for kings to begin to regard themselves as in direct contact with God: approved and protected by the Almighty and entitled to think of themselves as his deputies on earth,” writes Dan Jones in his history of the Middle Ages.
-“And at the same time, the Church had been granted the right to judge the performance of French kings.
+The significance of this direct intervention in the political affairs of a European kingdom can hardly be overstated.
+“The stage was set for kings to begin to regard themselves as in direct contact with God: approved and protected by the Almighty and entitled to think of themselves as his deputies on Earth,” writes Dan Jones in his history of the Middle Ages.
+“And at the same time, the Church had been granted the right to judge the performance of kings.
 The implications of this pact would be felt long into — and indeed, after — the Middle Ages.”
 In the shorter term, the alliance between Francia and Rome was about to transform the map of Europe.

-For King Pepin III, as he became known, expanded Frankish territory as aggressively and effectively over the next seventeen years as had Clovis two and a half centuries before him.
-He acceded to Pope Stephen II’s request that he drive out of Italy the Lombards, who despite their conversion to Catholicism were becoming increasingly troublesome again.
-That feat accomplished, Pepin gave the Church an extraordinary gift in 756: he “donated” to it much of the Lombard lands, a seahorse-shaped ribbon of territory stretching from somewhat south of Rome on Italy’s west coast, obliquely across the peninsula, and then along the east coast almost as far north as Bologna.
+Over the next seventeen years, King Pepin III, as he became known, expanded Frankish territory aggressively and effectively.
+He acceded to Pope Stephen II’s request that he drive out of Italy the Lombards, who had been intermittently troubling Rome since the time of Gregory the Great.
+That feat accomplished, Pepin gave the Church an extraordinary gift in 756: he “donated” to it most of the Lombard lands, a seahorse-shaped ribbon of territory stretching from somewhat south of Rome on Italy’s west coast, obliquely across the peninsula, and then along the east coast almost as far north as Bologna.
 The political entity thus created became known as the Papal States, and would persist under that name for some 1200 years.
 The pope was now the leader of a country all his own, one of considerable wealth, with an army of its own and all the other trimmings of national sovereignty.
 The Church had come a long, long way from the original Christian ethic of holding the divine and the temporal separate, of giving Jesus his due whilst also obediently rendering unto Caesar that which was Caesar’s.
 Now, the pope was starting to bear a distinct resemblance to Caesar.

 The territory of the Papal States in Italy.
 (Erinaceus)

 But why, you may be wondering, should the decree of a mere temporal emperor, dead almost 450 years already when his Donation first turned up, have carried so much weight?
-The answer is bound up in the intense nostalgia during the Middle Ages for those semi-mythical bygone days of universal empire, when the world was so much richer, more orderly, and more cultured.
+Once again, the answer is bound up in the intense nostalgia during the Middle Ages for those semi-mythical bygone days of Antiquity, when the world was so much richer, more orderly, and more cultured.
 In this milieu, the imprimatur of a figure like Constantine was worth more to the pope’s claim to complete spiritual dominion than the testimony of anyone short of Jesus himself or one of the other saints of the Bible.
-The romanticizing of Classical times — the very word “romance” derives from “Rome” — gave the Donation of Constantine the force of veritable holy writ.
+The romanticizing of Antiquity — the very word “romance” derives from “Rome” — gave the Donation of Constantine the force of veritable holy writ.

 Just as in the time of the Blessed Pope Sylvester, God’s holy, catholic, and apostolic church was raised up and exalted by and through the bounty of the most pious Constantine of holy memory, the great emperor, who deigned to bestow power upon it, so also in these most happy times in which you and we live, may the holy church of God — that is, of Saint Peter the Apostle — burgeon and exalt and continue ever more fully exalted, so that all peoples who hear of this may be able to proclaim, “Lord save the king!
 And hear us when we call upon you!”
 For behold, a new Constantine, God’s most Christian emperor, has arisen in these times.